-However, some companies try to reduce the amount of money they will have to pay, or try to avoid court altogether, by including disclaimers that look like this:
+In an attempt to reduce the amount of money they will have to pay, or even to avoid court altogether, many companies include general disclaimers (also referred to as product liability waivers) that look something like this:

 "No claims, representations or warranties, whether expressed or implied, are made by both our companies as to the safety, reliability, durability and performance of any of our companies' products.
 Furthermore, our company accepts no liability whatsoever for the safety, reliability, durability and performance of any of our companies' products."

-For most consumer transactions, these kinds of disclaimers are generally disregarded by the customer, because the customer cannot negotiate these terms before purchasing the product.
-Additionally, if companies were allowed to escape liability by simply writing this disclaimer, makers would have less incentive to ensure their products are safe.
+Remember, these sort of general disclaimers usually aren’t valid, since customers cannot properly bargain away their warranty rights in a store.
+If companies were allowed to escape liability by simply writing this disclaimer, they would have much less incentive to ensure that their products are safe.

-However, a seller can remove liability by informing the customer before the purchase that a product must be taken "as-is."
-This means that there might be faults with the products and the buyer has the opportunity to inspect the product and decide whether he really wants to buy it.
+Though manufacturers cannot so easily escape liability, sellers can escape liability by informing the customer before the purchase that a product must be taken "as-is,” which means how the product was found when it was purchased in-store.
+“As-is” works because the buyer has an opportunity to inspect the product and decide whether to buy it given its condition.

-A Good Liability Disclaimer Restates Warnings that Would Already Be Considered by a Court
+A Good Product Liability Disclaimer Restates Warnings that Would Already Be Considered by a Court

 "In no event shall our company be liable for any direct, indirect, punitive, incidental, special consequential damages, to property or life, whatsoever arising out of or connected with the use or misuse of our products."